Murfreesboro in Rutherford County, Tennessee — The American South (East South Central)

 Founded in 1860

 Location.
 35° 50.634′ N, 86° 23.222′ W. Marker is in Murfreesboro, Tennessee, in Rutherford County.
-Marker is on South Maney Avenue south of East Vine Street, on the right when traveling south.
+It is on South Maney Avenue south of East Vine Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 224 S Maney Ave, Murfreesboro TN 37130, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-State Capitol (about 400 feet away, measured in a direct line); Forrest's Murfreesboro Raid Casualties (about 400 feet away); The Presbyterian Church of Murfreesboro (about 400 feet away); General Joseph Dickson (about 400 feet away); Joseph B. Palmer (about 700 feet away); James Daniel Richardson (approx. 0.2 miles away); Old Bradley Academy (approx. 0.2 miles away); Tennessee Baptist Convention (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: State Capitol (about 400 feet away, measured in a direct line); Forrest's Murfreesboro Raid Casualties (about 400 feet away); The Presbyterian Church of Murfreesboro (about 400 feet away); General Joseph Dickson (about 400 feet away); Joseph B. Palmer (about 700 feet away); James Daniel Richardson (approx. 0.2 miles away); Old Bradley Academy (approx. 0.2 miles away); Tennessee Baptist Convention (approx. 0.2 miles away).
 Touch for a list and map of all markers in Murfreesboro.

 Regarding The Allen Chapel AME Church.
 Excerpt from the National Register nomination: